 For the clinical supply of NKX101, we currently manufacture NKX101, the proprietary, engineered K562 stimulatory cell line, and the g-retrovirus at third-party contract manufacturing sites.
 We believe that establishing our own internal cGMP manufacturing capabilities will facilitate clinical product supply, lower the risk of manufacturing disruptions, and enable more cost-effective manufacturing for clinical and commercial supply of our product candidates.
-We are constructing a 2,700-square foot clinical cGMP facility within our primary corporate location in South San Francisco, California.
-We recently completed the construction of the first phase of this facility and estimate the total expense to complete the construction, including laboratory and manufacturing equipment, will be approximately \$6.0 million.
-Starting in 2H2020, after qualification including several test manufacturing runs, we expect to manufacture NKX019 at this cGMP facility.
-In 2021, we intend to complete a smaller, final phase of this buildout as well as transfer the NKX101 manufacturing process to us.
-The process transfer involves demonstrating NKX101 produced at our cGMP facility meets the same release specifications as NKX101 produced at our contract manufacturer.
-Following this second buildout and process transfer, we plan to manufacture the proprietary, engineered K562 cells and g-retrovirus as well as NKX101 at our cGMP facility.
+We are constructing a 2,700-square foot cGMP facility within our primary corporate location in South San Francisco, California.
+We currently expect to complete the construction of the first phase of this facility in and estimate the total expense to complete the construction, including laboratory and manufacturing equipment, will be approximately \$6.0 million.
+By after qualification including several test manufacturing runs, we expect to manufacture NKX019 at this cGMP facility.
+Starting in 2021, after completing a smaller, final phase of this buildout, we plan to manufacture the proprietary, engineered K562 cells and g-retrovirus as well as NKX101 at the same facility.
 We believe that this clinical cGMP facility will be capable of manufacturing approximately 24 batches per year and could supply our needs for our non-pivotal clinical trials.

-We are also in the early stages of designing a separate, larger commercial cGMP facility for manufacturing engineered NK cells, K562 cells and potentially g-retrovirus, for pivotal clinical trials as well as for eventual commercial supply.
+We are also in the early stages of designing a separate, larger commercial cGMP manufacturing facility for manufacturing engineered NK cells, K562 cells and potentially g-retrovirus, for pivotal clinical trials as well as for eventual commercial supply.
 We may choose to begin construction of such a cGMP facility as early as 2021 based on early clinical results from the NKX101 and NKX019 clinical programs.